GoogleCloudPlatform/professional-services/examples/dataflow-flex-cicd/README.md

 ## CICD
 ### Steps
 The CICD pipeline is defined in [cloudbuild.yaml](cloudbuild.yaml) to be executed by Cloud Build.
 It follows the following steps:
-1. Clone this repo.
-2. Build and register a container image via Cloud Build as defined in the [Dockerfile](Dockerfile).
+1. Build and register a container image via Cloud Build as defined in the [Dockerfile](Dockerfile).
 The container packages the Dataflow pipeline and its dependencies and acts as the Dataflow Flex Template
-3. Create a spec file for the created Flex Template with the container image URL
+2. Create a spec file for the created Flex Template with the container image URL
-4. Copy the spec file to GCS
+3. Copy the spec file to GCS

 ### Substitution variables
 Cloud Build provides default variables such as $PROJECT_ID that could be used in the build YAML file.
 User defined variables could also be used in the form of $_USER_VARIABLE.

 In this project the following variables are used:
-- $_REPO_CLONE_URL: HTTPS or SSH URL (e.g. https://github.com/GoogleCloudPlatform/professional-services.git)
-- $_REPO_DIR: Directory path to the module from cloning location (e.g. professional-services/examples/dataflow-flex-cicd)
 - $_TARGET_GCR_IMAGE: The GCR image name to be submitted to Cloud Build (not URI) (e.g wordcount-flex-template)
 - $_TEMPLATE_GCS_LOCATION: GCS location to store the template spec file (e.g. gs://bucket/dir/).
 The spec file path is required later on to submit run commands to Dataflow